 Jaipur is one of the best places to view the celebration of Hariyali Teej.
 A two-day royal procession takes place in the lanes of the Old City.

 The spectacular procession features the idol of Goddess Parvati along with chariots, decorated horses, and camels.
 Some dancers dance during the procession and transform the lively event.

-In Kajari Teej, a rural fair is held for two days in Bundi.
-A beautiful and colorful parade is seen on the streets.
+Kajari Teej, a rural fair, is held for two days in Bundi.
+A beautiful and colourful parade is seen on the streets.

 This year, the three Teej festivals will take place accordingly:

-Just like other festivals in India, the Teej festival spreads love and brings people in harmony.
+Just like other festivals in India, the Teej festival spreads love and brings people into harmony.
 It is one of the most anticipated festivals due to its significance and rituals.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.